justinlocsei/fibula/vms/cyb-development/README.md

 # Development VMs

 The `Vagrantfile` in this directory defines a cluster of virtual machines for the back-end and front-end servers used for Cover Your Basics.
-The machines available, as well as their names, are as follows:

-* Chiton (back-end): `chiton-development`
-* Himation (front-end): `himation-development`

 ## SSH Access

-Using the `ssh VM_NAME.coveryourbasics.dev` command will access each machine as the `vagrant` user, which is suitable for inspecting the state of the provisioned VM.
+Using the `ssh development-SUBDOMAIN.coveryourbasics.com` command will access each machine as the `vagrant` user, which is suitable for inspecting the state of the provisioned VM.
 However, for development, you will want to run the `develop` script in this directory.
 Calling this script with the VM name as its first and only argument will SSH in to the VM as the application user for the named VM, allowing you to interact with the application and its source code.

 ## Provisioning